You might want to hide Userlane on specific pages of your app, e.g. the login page. Here are two ways you can do it.

 Learn more info on context-based segmentation in this article.

 Option B - Dev Task: Implement the hide command

 Alternatively, you can hide Userlane programmatically on specific pages (e.g. the login page) using the hide command:

 // hide Userlane Userlane('hide');

 If you want to show Userlane again after hiding it, you can use the initialize command:

 For hiding the whole Assistant everywhere on your page because you have your own help button for it, please don’t use the hide command.
 Simply contact your Customer Support Manager and we can do that for you.

 If you want to open the Assistant with a specific button, you can use the openAssistant command.

 If you want to hide Userlane for specific user groups only you can use user-based segmentation.

 If you use links to share Guides, the hide command won’t work on the login page.
-The Guide will start on the login page if the login URL is added in the Userlane Dashboard under My Account - Applications.
+The Guide will start on the login page if the login URL is added on the Application URLs page of your application's settings.
 If you want this case to work as well, your developers have to remove the Userlane snippet from the login page.